 • It hastens germination.

 There are different ways to treat seeds or planting material; seed treatment for plantain suckers is different from that of maize seeds.
-To hasten germination, the seeds can be bruised mechanically to aid water imbibitions; hence, quick germination is achieved.
+To hasten germination, the seeds can be bruised mechanically to aid water imbibitions.
+This is commonly used for large seeds.

-In addition, soaking seeds in hot water or extremely called water (moist chilling) is very effective in hastening germination.
-They are used for small sized seeds.
+In addition, soaking seeds in hot water, or extremely called water (moist chilling) is very effective in hastening germination.
+They are used for small-sized seeds.

-To protect the seeds from pest or diseases; the seeds or planting materials are soaked in the pesticide solution (Seed dressing).
+To protect the seeds from pests or diseases; the seeds or planting materials are soaked in the pesticide solution (Seed dressing).
 An example is soaking maize or plantain suckers in copper fungicide to protect the seeds or suckers from fungi attack.

-1. Seed viability:
+5. Seed viability:

-It is very imperative you test the viability of the seeds before planting to determine if the embryo of the seed is alive or dead.
-Although, in most cases, the manufacturer of the seeds would have indicated the viability percentage; but in cases where this is devoid, you can carry out a very simple viability test using water.
-Just pour the seeds in water, leave for about 20 minutes, the floating ones are dead while the ones below are good for planting.
-It is as simple as that.
+A seed viability test must be carried out before planting to determine if the seed embryo is alive or dead.
+Although, in most cases, the seed manufacturer will indicate the viability percentage of the seed; in cases where this is devoid, you can carry out a simple viability test using water.

-1. Plant population determination:
+6. Plant population determination:

 If you are planting, you should be able to predict your yield.
 It allows you to estimate your profit and assists in making farm management decisions.
 There is a formula to calculate the plant population.

+This is simply the product of the seed rate and land size divided by the spacing of the crop.
 You should adopt these pre-planting operations if you are managing a farm business on crop production.
 Now let us see the post-planting operations.

 Post-planting operations are the series of activities carried out in a farm management system between the period of planting and harvesting.
 They are necessary to achieve a reasonable yield.
+Examples of post-planting operations are:

 • Fertilization